sfu-cl-lab/relational-classification/README.md

 1. A relational database
 2. A target instance (e.g. genre(BraveHeart) in IMDB)
-3. A learned Bayesian network (using [FactorBase])(https://github.com/sfu-cl-lab/FactorBase).
+3. A learned Bayesian network (using [FactorBase](https://github.com/sfu-cl-lab/FactorBase)).

 Output: A probability distribution over values of the target instance.

-Implements our relational dependency network formula from the paper [ Fast Learning of Relational Dependency Networks] (http://www.cs.sfu.ca/~oschulte/pubs.html).
+Implements our relational dependency network formula from the paper [ Fast Learning of Relational Dependency Networks](http://www.cs.sfu.ca/~oschulte/pubs.html).
 See also the [tutorial](https://oschulte.github.io/srl-tutorial-slides/ch5-rel-bayes-net-classifier.pptx).